multani/gcp-changelog/content/compute-engine/index.md

 Turin processor and
 [Titanium I/O offload processing](https://cloud.google.com/titanium).
 N4D machine types have up to 96 vCPUs and up to 768 GB of DDR5 memory, and a max-boost frequency of 4.1 GHz.
-They are offered in predefined, and custom machine types and are available in select [regions and zones](https://docs.cloud.google.com/compute/docs/regions-zones).
+They are offered in predefined and custom machine types and are available in select [regions and zones](https://docs.cloud.google.com/compute/docs/regions-zones).